yxmauw/General_Assembly_Pub/project_2/local_app/README.md

 This folder contains code and associated files that can be used to host the web application locally on default domain `localhost:8501`.

+Using Anaconda prompt, install `$ pip install streamlit`.
+For more details, go to [Streamlit](https://docs.streamlit.io/library/get-started/installation)

-Using Anaconda prompt, navigate to folder in computer that contains the `app.py` file, enter command > `streamlit run app.py`.
+Then navigate to folder in computer that contains the `app.py` file, enter command > `streamlit run app.py`.

 You should see the following: